 Thanks @SquareEnixUSA! #blackgamedevs pic.twitter.com/9BCGdZS6Nc

 Before we get to more relevant educational opportunities, there's an opportunity we'd like to shout out.
-For black, Asian and minority ethnic women in the aspiring game dev community, the Code Coven summer program is currently offering scholarships for their 8-week intro to game making course.
-You'll need to be quick to apply by tomorrow, but if you've been thinking about taking the plunge then this is the perfect opportunity.
+For black, Asian and minority ethnic women in the aspiring game dev community, the Code Coven spring 2021 program is currently taking applications for their 8-week intro to game making course.
+You'll need to be quick to apply before the end of the month, but if you've been thinking about taking the plunge then this is the perfect opportunity.
 Code Coven offers online courses, 6 hours a week, on getting started in Unity with no prior experience required.
 There are guest lectures and flexible lab hours.
 Find out more here.

 @PikaChulita @BlessingJr @TheCinephileGuy @ZombaeKillz & @vicious696 join us this week to talk about the murder of #GeorgeFloyd.
 About being Black in America, how the gaming industry is failing Black creators & we get real about the state of the world. https://t.co/RXnOU7xgSX pic.twitter.com/d5gePjMJgT— Spawn On Me Podcast (Review us on Apple Podcasts) (@SpawnOnMe) June 1, 2020